catstaffo/MathForQC/README.md

-# LinAlg
+# LinAlg<br>
- programming w lin alg
+ programming w lin alg<br>
+ develop skills in this subject, using python & matlab